Cuh4/LuaClasses/README.md

     self.gender = gender
 end)

--- Create a class that descends from person local Male = Class("Male", function(self, name)
+-- Create a class that descends from Person local Male = Class("Male", function(self, name)
     self:initializeParent(name, "Male") -- creates a temporary new person object and gathers all the attributes from it and places it into this class end, Person) -- inherit from Person class. only useful if self:inheritParent() is called

--- Create a class that descends from person local Female = Class("Female", function(self, name)
+-- Create a class that descends from Person local Female = Class("Female", function(self, name)
     self:initializeParent(name, "Female") -- creates a temporary new person object and gathers all the attributes from it and places it into this class end, Person)